robertfeldt/meta_compile/README.template.md

         ex1 = /\d+/ <'literal ' $>;
         .end

+The new thing here compared to the original Meta-II syntax is the two Regexp's (in as and ex1).
+First we need to bootstrap the meta compiler that accepts regexps:

+        rake bootstrap_re

-First we create a compiler for this syntax:
+Then we create a compiler for the assignments syntax:

-        rake bootstrap_re # Use my extended meta syntax to create a new compiler that accepts regexps ruby bin/metacomp_re syntaxes/assignments.meta > tas.rb # Use new compiler to compile the assingment syntax
+        ruby bin/metacomp_re syntaxes/assignments.meta > tas.rb

 We now have a compiler for assignments and if we apply it [to the file](https://raw.github.com/robertfeldt/meta_compile/master/inputs/assignments.input1):